Bridging the Watershed

 Extended Day Program

-Day 2 of the program begins at 8:00am in the barnyard for Cow Milking and Antique Tools or Children’s Garden.
-We will be in the garden during the warmer weather and the Antique Tools Class will be taught during the colder months.
-The students will participate in an interactive learning activity, Who Polluted the Potomac? that reveals students’ connection to the environment of the Potomac River.
+Day 2 of the program begins at 8:00am in the barnyard to help with chores or milk our cow.
+Build student confidence and team skills in our Challenge Course and then head out to explore the garden and learn about native plants.
+Students will participate in an interactive learning activity, Who Polluted the Potomac? that reveals students’ connection to the environment of the Potomac River and how we can all help protect our environment.

 The program includes: